asdqwex/doplr/README.md

 `npm install --save doplr`

-Composed of several utilities: `sweep` for discovery, `forecast` for visualization, the `radar` daemon for backgrounding these tasks, and `weathergirl` - a web service which allows access to sweep and a graphical look at the `forecast`.
+Composed of several utilities: `sweep` for discovery, `forecast` for visualization and `radar` - a web service which allows access to a graphical look at the `forecast` as well as a powerful API for queuing sweeps and accessing the forecast data.

 Doplr is built on top of _floom_, the streaming infrastructure build system.
 Doplr and floom aim to go hand in hand in tackling Javascript's final frontier - it has conquered the browser and the server - now it's time to take on infrastructure and operations.